-The strong demand growth that has characterized the market over the past nine years is expected to continue, facilitated by further increases in supply; market-wide occupancy is anticipated to remain in the mid-80% range.
-Large-scale developments in the Manhattan submarket continue to fuel strengthening demand.
-The resurgence of Downtown with the redevelopment of the World Trade Center complex and the continued development of the Hudson Yards complex in Midtown West are prominent examples of projects expected to drive demand growth over the next three years and beyond; Hudson Yards reached a significant milestone in early 2019 with the opening of the Shops at Hudson Yards, which encompasses one million square feet and features over 100 retailers and 25 restaurants.
+The strong demand growth that has characterized the market over the past nine years is expected to continue, facilitated by further increases in supply; market-wide occupancy is anticipated to remain in the mid 80s.
+Large-scale developments in the Manhattan submarket continue to fuel demand.
+The resurgence of Downtown with the redevelopment of the World Trade Center complex and the continued development of the Hudson Yards complex in Midtown West are prominent examples of projects that should drive demand growth over the next three years and beyond; Hudson Yards reached a significant milestone in early 2019 with the opening of the Shops at Hudson Yards, which encompasses one million square feet and features over 100 retailers and 25 restaurants.
 Furthermore, the expansion of the Javits Convention Center broke ground in early 2017.
 With an anticipated opening in 2021, the $1.5-billion project will add a 500,000-square-foot exhibition hall and feature the largest ballroom in the city.
 The project will also create hotel demand generated by the nearly 4,000 full-time jobs, 2,000 part-time jobs, and 3,100 construction jobs that the expansion will add to the local economy over its development and opening.
 Finally, both John F. Kennedy International Airport and LaGuardia Airport continue to undergo significant overhauls to expand service capabilities and accommodate increases in flight service and demand.

-Transaction activity in New York City moderated slightly in 2017, compared to 2016; unsurprisingly, the largest volume transacted in Manhattan, with few sales registered in the outlying boroughs; as tracked by HVS, there were 20 sales recorded in Manhattan last year, compared to 11 in 2017.
-The top single-asset sale was the Standard High Line, which traded at approximately $2.1 million per room.
+Transaction activity in the New York City area nearly doubled in asset volume in 2018.
+Unsurprisingly, the largest volume transacted in Manhattan, with few sales registered in the outlying boroughs; as tracked by HVS, there were 20 sales recorded in Manhattan last year, compared to 11 in 2017.
+The top single-asset sale was The Plaza Hotel, which traded at approximately $2.1 million per room.
 While both parties to this transaction involved offshore entities, domestic companies accounted for the majority of buyers in 2018.
 As mentioned previously, hotel values remained relatively steady, due in part to cap rates, which have held at near-record lows.
 Cap rates for high-performing limited- and select-service assets have hovered around the 5% mark, with capitalization rates on more upscale and luxury assets trending in the low single digits.
 As Manhattan is viewed as the nation’s top gateway city, hotel investors from all over the world consider it to be an essential and low-risk market for their portfolio.
-Furthermore, REIT players in the market have shifted away from a strong sell strategy, having represented a substantial source of the seller pool in 2016.
-Overall, however, the outlook remains positive for New York given its intrinsically strong demand fundamentals and expectations of longer-term upside potential.
+Furthermore, REIT players in the market have shifted away from a strong sell strategy, having represented a substantial source of the seller pool in 2016 and 2017.
+Overall, however, the outlook remains positive given New York City's intrinsically strong demand fundamentals and the expectations of longer-term upside potential.